Academic Program & Course Expectations

-Critical thinking requires the development of these five core academic skills:
+Critical thinking requires the development of the following core academic skills:

-- Communication: Students will develop and express ideas by applying the tools of discussion, debate, research and inquiry.
+- Communication: (Public Presentation and Written Communication) Students will develop and express ideas by applying the tools of discussion, debate, research and inquiry.
 They will demonstrate the capacity to listen, speak, read and write with increasing complexity and sophistication, attending both to purpose and to the diversity of audiences, and to communicate their ideas using appropriate oral, written, visual or technological means.